v-sbradley/bacx-pr/topics/make-major-changes.md

     request](https://help.github.com/articles/creating-a-pull-request/) from
     your branch to the **master** branch to merge your changes and publish live.

 That's it!
-A writer will pick up your PR, merge it into the master branch, and publish live.
+A writer will pick up your PR, merge it into the **master** branch, and publish your changes live.
 After merging your PR, the writer will delete your branch to avoid branch clutter in our repo.

 > [!NOTE]
 > Any **stale** branches (branches with no active pull requests and no activity for 8 weeks) will be deleted from our repo.
 If you have a special situation, please contact [crmce](mailto:crmce@microsoft.com).